 My first DXpeditions were to The Netherlands and to 4U1ITU.
 My wife has family in The Netherlands where I operated K8GG/PA around Christmas 1977 and 1987 "holiday style" and made about 300 QSOs.
 Earlier in December 1977 and 1987 I operated 4U1ITU in Geneva, Switzerland while visiting relatives.
 I concentrated on 80 and 160 meters before and during sunrise and QSLed all contacts via bureau as required by my operating permit as a 4U1ITU member.

 February 2008 I went to Bonaire, Netherlands Antillies, with Gary, KD9SV and George, W8UVZ.
 Callsigns used were PJ4/K8GG, PJ4/KD9SV and PJ4/W8UVZ.
 All contacts were hand logged.
 Sorry, but we will not be able to upload logs to LoTW.
 All QSLs received direct and via the bureau for PJ4/K8GG have been answered.

-I still have logs and QSL cards for KP2/K8GG, PJ2/K8GG, PJ4/K8GG, PJ9/K8GG, P4/K8GG and P40GG and have QSLed all non-USA contacts via the outbound bureau.
+I still have logs and QSL cards for K8GG/PA, KP2/K8GG, PJ2/K8GG, PJ4/K8GG, PJ9/K8GG, P4/K8GG and P40GG and have QSLed all non-USA contacts via the outbound bureau.
 Please do not QSL back if you have received a KP2, PJ2, PJ4, PJ9 or P4 QSL card from me via your QSL bureau.

-Again, PLEASE DO NOT E-QSL.
+Also, PLEASE DO NOT E-QSL.
 If you need the card, please send me your QSL with an SASE or SAE and sufficient postage or at least a QSL via the Bureau and you will get one back.
 73 & CU in the pile-ups.

 You must be logged in to file a report on this page